merbashert/BrewDog_Browser/README.md

 Reset button empties previous search results div as well as instructions about clicking on a beer for more info.

+Search results are also reset each time the user performs a new search.
+The reset happens when the user clicks the new parameter button they're searching for, or else hits return.

 ### *Random Beer:*
 Random beer box has background image of beer bottle.
 Text on top of beer bottle is clickable and will use the Random Beer function of the PunkAPI to return the value of a random beer.
 Upon return, the text on top of the beer bottle disappears and the info for the random beer appears.
 The random beer info area becomes clickable, and can be clicked on to run the Random Beer functions again.